robinsingh1912/HTML-CSS-JS/README.md

 Overall, semantic markup is an important technique for building accessible, maintainable, and search engine friendly web pages.

 ___
+how does browser understand javascirpt ?
+- When a browser loads a web page, it begins by parsing the HTML and creating a Document Object Model (DOM), which is a tree-like representation of the HTML elements and their relationships.
+Once the HTML has been parsed, the browser will then move on to parsing any JavaScript code that is present on the page.

+The browser has a built-in JavaScript engine that is responsible for understanding and executing the JavaScript code.
+The most common JavaScript engines are V8 (used by Chrome and Edge), SpiderMonkey (used by Firefox), and JavaScriptCore (used by Safari).

+When the JavaScript engine encounters a script tag, it will begin parsing the code and converting it into a format that the engine can understand.
+This process is called lexing and parsing.
+Once the code has been parsed, it will be executed by the engine.

+The JavaScript engine uses a technique called just-in-time (JIT) compilation to speed up the execution of JavaScript code.
+The JIT compiler will analyze the code as it runs and optimize it for faster execution.

+The JavaScript engine also provides a set of built-in objects and functions, such as the Math object and the console.log() function, that can be used by the JavaScript code.
+Additionally, the engine provides an interface to the DOM, which allows JavaScript code to interact with and manipulate the elements on the page.

+Overall, the browser's JavaScript engine plays a crucial role in interpreting and executing JavaScript code, allowing web pages to be dynamic and interactive.

+___

 what is the output of code ?